jamesread/EMEA-SA2-Training/deployAtomicHosts.md

-In this lab we created 3 hosts running RHEL Atomic, which will form the basis of the upcomming labs, where one host will become a Kubernetes Master, and the other two will become Kubernetes Minions.
+In this lab we created 3 hosts running RHEL Atomic, which will form the basis of the upcomming labs, where one host will become a Kubernetes Master, and the other two will become Kubernetes Nodes.

 ## [NEXT LAB](exploreAtomic.md)